Probing holographic conformal field theories

 \section{Abstract}

-We introduce an operational, boundary-first framework that embeds relativistic quantum-information protocols into anti–de Sitter/Conformal Field Theory (AdS/CFT) by coupling an Unruh--DeWitt detector directly to a local scalar primary operator of a holographic CFT.
-Using the universal CFT Wightman function, we compute the detector's reduced density operator perturbatively, retaining both excitation probabilities and coherences.
-As a concrete resource-theoretic application, we implement magic resource (mana) harvesting with a qutrit probe.
-For a CFT dual to global AdS, we show that the harvested mana sharply distinguishes the two admissible scalar quantizations in the Breitenlohner--Freedman window, with the standard quantization yielding systematically larger mana than the alternate one.
-Our results provide a viable way of testing holography principle through quantum information resource.
+We embed relativistic quantum information protocols in AdS/CFT: an Unruh-DeWitt detector coupled to a local primary of a holographic CFT has a reduced state fixed by the universal boundary Wightman function.
+We find that the mana generated in a qutrit probe reads off the boundary condition of the dual bulk scalar, de-excitation spectroscopy tracks the double-trace flow through the lowest cylinder gap, and a local boundary detector is inequivalent to the HKLL representation of a bulk-local one.

-\textit{Introduction---}Relativistic quantum information (RQI) provides a complementary, operational perspective on quantum fields in relativistic settings.
-By coupling localized probes (Unruh--DeWitt (UDW) detectors) to quantum field, one can extract transition probabilities, coherences, and information-theoretic resources from the detector's reduced state \cite{Unruh:1976db,DeWitt1979,alsing2012observer,Ralph:2012mdp,Fuentes-Schuller:2004iaz}.
-In this framework, the detector functions as a controllable interface between laboratory-accessible degrees of freedom and the underlying field, with the detector dynamics determined by field correlation functions along the probe worldline trajectory.
-RQI has developed a broad set of protocols (e.g., entanglement harvesting, communication, metrology, and resource harvesting) and has identified pathways toward experimental realizations in quantum-optical and analog platforms \cite{Rideout:2012jb,Pozas-Kerstjens:2016rsh,zych2012general,Hu:2012jr,kent2012quantum}.
-However, implementing detector-based protocols in higher-dimensional curved spacetimes is technically demanding: one often needs explicit Wightman functions and nontrivial mode sums, and for realistic backgrounds the analysis frequently relies on numerics \cite{Caribe:2023fhr} and is typically restricted to limited sets of observables (e.g., response rates \cite{Hodgkinson:2014iua}) rather than the full reduced detector state.
+\tcb{\textit{Introduction}}---What can a single finite-dimensional quantum system reveal about a strongly coupled quantum field theory, and (via holography) about a dual gravitational spacetime?
+Relativistic quantum information (RQI) provides the natural language for posing such questions operationally: coupling a localized probe, an Unruh-DeWitt (UDW) detector, to a quantum field yields transition probabilities, coherences, and quantum information resources from the probe's reduced state \cite{Unruh:1976db,DeWitt1979,alsing2012observer,Ralph:2012mdp,Fuentes-Schuller:2004iaz}, with the detector dynamics fixed by field correlation functions along its worldline.
+RQI protocols have identified pathways toward realization in quantum-optical and analog platforms \cite{Rideout:2012jb,Pozas-Kerstjens:2016rsh,zych2012general,Hu:2012jr,kent2012quantum}, but carrying them into curved spacetimes, e.g., black hole, cosmological, and anti-de Sitter settings, is demanding: closed-form Wightman functions exist only for highly symmetric geometries, analyses involve nontrivial mode sums and frequently rely on numerics \cite{Caribe:2023fhr}, and typically access limited observables such as response rates \cite{Hodgkinson:2014iua} rather than the full reduced detector state.